jim45002/torrc_util/README.md

 # Build Instructions
 This source code was built using the cmake build tool.
 How to build and usage instructions will be added to this repository soon.
-If you would like to build and run the application and have questions contact the Bitmessage address BM-2cWzE6TNpMDuaA9ZcLubBfxderyTsnKQ8n with any questions.
+If you would like to build and run the application and have questions contact the Bitmessage address BM-2cWzE6TNpMDuaA9ZcLubBfxderyTsnKQ8n or email hotmethods@protonmail.com with any questions.
 This is a new repository so, please be patient.